 House Warming, the duo of Rori and Mimi Bouvier kicked things off as the sun kissed the earth.
 A set I unfortunately missed, but nevertheless heard good things about.

-Up next came Bam Bam Madame (Kalai Barlow & Nicky Nolly), one of the rising names on the Harare house music.
+Up next came Bam Bam Madame (Kalai Barlow & Nicky Nolly), one of the rising names on the Harare house music scene.
 Fluidly flowing from one track to the next, they played an Afro house set that felt infused with an EDM undercurrent.
 An invite to the dance floor that the audience graciously accepted.
 They maintained a well curated tempo, and excelled in track selection with notable picks such as Sobek's "Jewel Of The Nile," Leon, Moojo & RE\MIND's "Rise," Marasi & Eran Hersh's "Sweet Dreams," and MAXI MERAKI & Idd Aziz's "Tsona."

 While Bam Bam Madame's excellence was in the maintenance of tempo, Jay took the baton to give us captivating storytelling.
 Tension and release, rise and falls, crescendos and diminuendos.
 If sonic waves could be put into words, his set would be a bestseller (and I have the Shazams to support this assertion).
 The zenith of the tale being the Francis Mercier Remix of Miishu & Emmanuel Jal's "Yuma."